shahdgaballah/shahdgaballah/README.md

 ## Hello!
 I'm Shahd

-### BIS student | Aspiring Mobile App Developer
+### BIS student | Enthusiastic Mobile App Developer

 ### About Me
-- 💻 Web development and Cloud enthusiast, currently focused on Backend Development
+Passionate about technology and an aspiring software engineer, with hands-on experience in mobile app development.

+Currently learning backend development with prior experience in frontend technologies like HTML and CSS.
+Focused on expanding my skills in backend development to build dynamic and efficient applications.

 ### Let's Connect
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shahd-gaballah/)

 <!--
 **shahdgaballah/shahdgaballah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->